ModelEarth/localsite/start/cloudflare/README.md

 ## Configuration

+These are in the walk-through when adding a new site:

+Automatic HTTPS Rewrites - On (the default)
+Always Use HTTPS - On
+- Brotli compression - On (the default)

 ### Go to "Speed > Optimization"

 - Auto Minify - Javascript and CSS.
 Avoid HTML because comments will be removed.